 Embeddedness is the fraction of a particle's volume that is surrounded by (embedded or buried in) sand or finer sediments on the stream bottom (see Figure 5.19).
 For particles larger than sand, examine the surface for stains, markings, and algae.
-By definition, sand and fines (particles smaller the 2 mm diameter) are embedded 100%; bedrock and hardpan are embedded 0%.
+By definition, sand and fines (particles smaller than 2 mm diameter) are embedded 100%; bedrock and hardpan are embedded 0%.
+Unnatural surfaces (e.g., concrete or metal) should be recorded as 100% embedded.

-- 4. At each location, estimate the percent embeddedness of particles in the 4-inch (10 cm) circle around the measuring stick.
+- 4. At each location, estimate the percent embeddedness of particles in the 4-inch (10 cm) circle around the measuring stick on each transect plus at nine evenly spaced locations between the transects.
 This can be done by sight and feel, or by using a 'pole drag' or 'pole tapping' technique to 'feel' the substrate and estimate the embeddedness. - 5.
 Record the percent (0, 25, 50, 75, or 100) on the EAA Field Form that best describes the degree of embeddedness at each point.
 Two of the measurements will be taken at the edge of the wetted channel, which may be underneath an overhanging bank.